MysteryPancake/Houdini-VBD/README.md

 | --- | --- |

 ## Why does it explode randomly?

-Great question!
-This is a problem with VBD in general.
+This solver used to explode every 5 seconds, but now it's much better.
+Explosions are a common issue with VBD.

 VBD involves updating the position based on a force vector and a hessian matrix: